 Figure 1: Identifying low-hanging fruit in the Google Search Console

-In the Google Search Console, go into the report “Performance”, and set filters for keywords in the last 12 months between positions 10 and 20.
+In the Google Search Console, go into the report “Performance on search results”, and set filters for keywords in the last 12 months between positions 10 and 20.
 Filter in descending order.

 Look at the impressions of these keywords – these provide valuable conclusions about the search volume.
 (However, you should use the Google Keyword Planner for accurate data about the search volume of certain keywords).